 - Jesse Ventura in The Running Man.
 Retired hunter turns play by play commentator.

 - And that's to say nothing of Richard Dawson playing an established game show host who was loved by the fans but was a real jerk when it came to backstage politics.
+Not surprisingly, Dawson made the film in a period during which he was not hosting Family Feud (though he later returned to the show).

 - In-universe use: In Mr Saturday Night there was a part in a film based on Buddy Young Jr. (the protagonist), but he didn't get the role because the writer/director thought he was dead so he cast Walter Matthau instead.
 Buddy auditions for another part, but stops and says "this isn't me."

-- Rocky Balboa cast a real life boxer to play Mason Dixon because according to Stallone it is easier to teach a boxer how to act than teach an actor how to box.
+- Rocky Balboa cast a real life boxer to play Mason Dixon because according to Stallone it is easier to teach a boxer how to act than to teach an actor how to box.

-- Tropic Thunder works almost entirely because it plays with the actual personalities of the actors portraying fictional actors.
+- Tropic Thunder runs entirely on this fuel, because it plays with the actual personalities of the actors portraying fictional actors.
 Robert Downey Jr plays an obsessive method actor who goes to extremes to play a role, to the detriment of his peers.
 Jack Black plays a comic who only plays obnoxious buffoons in Toilet Humor movies.
 In fact, some people expressed disappointment that Ben Stiller wasn't an expy of himself (A sympathetic everyman who is a Cosmic Plaything) instead of the Stallone-like action hero he was in the movie.
 Jay Baruchel plays the little-known actor who isn't even mentioned on the poster, which is often what he is in real life.

 - Stiller's part was originally going to go to Keanu Reeves.
 One of the plot points is that he has trouble expressing emotions, which would've made it this trope.